bjgill33/6th-Street-Pizza/README.md

 ## Documentation

-Project documentation can be found in the /docs directory.
+Technical project documentation is in the /docs directory.
 [Local Setup](./docs/local_setup.md) is recommended to begin with.

+Team project documentation is in the /team-docs directory

 ## Project Manager